logo

 Killowatt-hour (Kwh), is a total amount of energy used.
 A light bulb is measured in watts (flow rate it uses electric), but your bill is in kilowatt-hours, which is a total amount of electric used, accounting for how long the light bulb is turned on for.
 In the scientific world, total energy is often expressed as Joules, which is one watt used for one second, the Joule is too small a unit, so Kwh is used.

-Degree-day - this typically refers to a heating degree day (HDD), which is calculated as the average difference between daily average outside temperature and an inside temperature of 65F, summed up over all the days of the heating season.
+Degree-day - this typically refers to a heating degree day (HDD), which is calculated as the difference between the average daily average outside temperature and an inside temperature of 65F, summed up over all the days of the heating season.
 Only days (or the part of the day) where the temperature is colder than 65 outside are counted.
 These values are calculated from historical weather data, and so are averages.
-In any given year, the actual heat need can vary by 10% or so.
+In any given year, the HDD value can vary by 10% or so.
 If the average outside temperature on a given day is 40F, then that day represents 25HDD.
 If there were 100 days in the heating season at this temperature, this climate would have 2500HDD.
 Typical values: LA is around 2000HDD, Seattle around 4500HDD, NYC is around 5000HDD, and Fargo is around 10000HDD.

 CFM -Cubic feet per minute.
 This is a rate of airflow, and is how exhaust fans and a home's air leakage are often measured.
 To calculate heat loss due to air flow you need to know how many cubic feet of warm air escapes, how much heat a cubic foot holds per degree of temperature (.018BTU) and the difference in temperature between the indoor air, and the cold outdoor air that will be replacing it.